christiandaley/SumSharp/README.md

 ### What about `OneOf`?

-[OneOf](https://github.com/mcintyre321/OneOf) is a popular existing discriminated union library for C\# that I have personally used and found very helpful.
+`OneOf` is the most popular discriminated union library for C\#.
+I have personally used and it found it very helpful.
 There are, however, several pain points in using `OneOf` that I have encountered, such as:

-- Limited number of cases (The base library limits you to 8.
+- Limited number of cases (The base library limits you to 9.
 There is an extended version that allows up to 32)
 - No support for case "names"
 - The underlying implementation uses a dedicated field for each individual case, resulting in a larger memory footprint than is neccessary
-- Limited support for JSON serialization (There is a [separate package](https://github.com/Liversage/OneOf.Serialization.SystemTextJson) that provides System.Text.Json serialization support)
+- Limited support for JSON serialization (There is a [separate package](https://github.com/Liversage/OneOf.Serialization.SystemTextJson) that provides `System.Text.Json serialization` support)
 - All `OneOf` instances are structs and all user defined types inheriting from `OneOfBase` must be classes.
 No ability to pick and choose the type kind you want to use

 Overall `OneOf` is an excellent library that has served me and many other developers well, but I felt that with the advent of C\# source generators it would be possible to produce a more powerful discriminated union library.